spotandjake/Grain-Wasm/README.md

 A note on speed, the parser may seem slow at the moment this should not be the case forever, I have a few optimizations planned that should make it much faster.

-Example on how to use:
+Example on how to use the parsing module:
 ```
 let fileContents = readFile("./test.wasm") // Read the file as bytes up to you
 let parsedFile = match (Wasm.Parser.parseModule(fileContents)) {